Ndzipha-devloveper/Seazy23/README.md

 - **Clean designs** powered by **Figma**
 - **User-centered interfaces** that solve real-world problems

-I thrive in collaborative environments, leading large teams, documenting group projects, and crafting digital spaces that feel safe, inclusive, and purposeful.
+I thrive in collaborative environments, documenting group projects, and crafting digital spaces that feel safe, inclusive, and purposeful.

 ---